 This is a class for students who love reading and what to talk about great books and spend time reading.
 In this class, we will talk about what makes a good book.
 We will learn about great books from various genres.
 Including Fantasy, Historical Fiction, Classics, and non-fiction.
 Students will have a chance to create book-logs, and learn about reading groups and award-winning titles.

 This class will explore modern digital video production.
 The students will start their own YouTube Channels and produce and post daily content.
 Students will also learn how to use several modern tools to record, edit and brainstorm ideas for videos.
-Based on their person interests and goals, students will work on varying projects in both group settings and individually.
+Based on their personal interests and goals, students will work on varying projects in both group settings and individually.
 Students will become accustomed to using important modern technologies like iPhones, iPads, DSLR's and even editing software like iMovie and Adobe.
 Most of all, students will have fun making videos!

 In this course students will learn fundamentals of strength, speed and agility, through game-based, body weight exercises designed to develop overall fitness and athleticism.
 Students are instructed on the proper movement patterns, which are sports specific, such as running, jumping and throwing in order to achieve their goals while reducing the risk to injury.
 This challenging class allows for safe progression of athleticism.